-For more information, visit the Penguin Studies webpage.
+For more information, visit the Snow Leopard Conservancy website.

 The 2013 programs were the local Riparian Brush Rabbit Recovery program, the Mountain Gorilla Veterinary project and the Masai Giraffe Conservation program.
 Each of these species is facing trouble in their natural habitat and plays an important part in their local ecosystem.
 In 2013 there were 379,282 votes cast for the three projects listed above.
 In total $50,000 was divided amongst the three projects, with the amount determined by the number of votes each project received.

 In 2012, the inaugural year of Quarters for Conservation, 283,653 votes were cast for the Sumatran Orangutan Conservation Program, the Mabula Ground Hornbill Conservation Project and, locally, the Burrowing Owl Conservation Society. $50,000 was divided amongst the three projects, with the amount determined by the number of votes each project received.
 The Quarters for Conservation program is replicated at other zoos throughout the United States.

 The Sacramento Zoo supports many other conservation efforts around the world.